 - Virtual desktops

 - Scale out model, using predictive (performance etc) repeatable infrastructure blocks lowers costs and simplifies operations.
 Note that vSAN is included with Horizon Advanced and Enterprise!

 - Test & Dev

 - Avoids acquisition of expensive storage (lowers TCO), fast time to provision, easy scale out and up when required!

 - Big Data

 - Scale out model with high bandwidth capabilities, Hadoop workloads are not uncommon on vSAN!

 - Disaster recovery target

 - Cheap DR solution, enabled through a feature like vSphere Replication that allows you to replicate to any storage platform.
 Other options are of course VAIO based replication mechanisms like Dell/EMC Recover Point.

 When vSAN is enabled a single shared datastore is presented to all hosts which are part of the vSAN enabled cluster.
-Typically all hosts will contribute performance (SSD) and capacity (magnetic disks) to this shared datastore.
-This means that when your cluster grows, your datastore will grow with it.
+Typically all hosts will contribute performance (SSD) and capacity (magnetic disks or flash) to this shared datastore.
+This means that when your cluster grows from a compute perspective, your datastore will typically grow with it.
 (Not a requirement, there can be hosts in the cluster which just consume the datastore!)
 Note that there are some requirements for hosts which want to contribute storage.
-Each host will require at least one SSD and one magnetic disk.
-Also good to know is that with this beta release the limit on a vSAN enabled cluster is 8 hosts.
-(Total cluster size 8 hosts, including hosts not contributing storage to your vSAN datastore.)
+Each host will require at least one flash device for caching and one capacity device.
+From a clustering perspective, vSAN supports the same limits as vSphere: 64 hosts in a single cluster.
+Unless you are creating a stretched cluster, then the limit is 31 hosts.
+(15 per site.)